 constancy of the speed of lightConstancy of the Speed of Light

 Other things being equal, it would be equally valid to consider either matter or energy to be “always at rest.”
-And physics has traditionally seen matter as being at rest (or almost), and electromagnetic radiation as traveling at the speed of light with respect to all matter, regardless of its speed.
+And physics has traditionally seen matter as being at rest (or almost), and electromagnetic radiation as traveling at the speed of light with respect to all matter, regardless of the speed of the matter.
 The problem with this, however, is that matter is clearly not always at rest, as it is often moving with respect to other matter.
-In particular, we know the universe is expanding, like a balloon being blown up, and all matter is moving away at a very fast speed from the point in space-time where the Big Bang occurred.
+In particular, we know the universe is expanding, like a balloon being blown up, and all matter is moving away at a very fast speed from the event in space-time where the Big Bang occurred.

 This would make the analysis very difficult if we were to choose to consider matter to be at rest, as I believe it has done for physics to date.
-So, when looking at matter and energy in this new way, it greatly simplifies and clarifies the analysis to consider that it is energy that is always at rest.
-One can then propose that all matter is moving away from the Big Bang point at exactly the speed of light through
+So, when looking at matter and energy in this new way, it greatly simplifies and clarifies the analysis to consider that it is energy that is always "at rest," both in space and in time.
+One can then propose that all matter is moving away from the Big Bang point (or "event") at exactly the speed of light through

 four-dimensional space-timeFour-dimensional space-time